sergeyklay/blog.serghei.pl/themes/cactus/README.md

 structure that made the original theme popular.

-All credit for the original design and inspiration goes to [monkeyWzr](https://github.com/monkeyWzr).
+All credit for the original design and inspiration goes to [Zeran Wu](https://github.com/monkeyWzr).
 This project is not affiliated with them and should be considered an independent evolution of their work.

 ## Changes from the Original Theme